-Al-Qaeda in the Arabian Peninsula (AQAP) Al-Qaeda in the Arabian Peninsula (AQAP) is a branch of al-Qaeda Labadi in Yaman.
-In 2010, AQAP legan to represent one of the grazact tarroint ricks in the region, even surposting the influence of the primary of Joseda group.
-Sheet of Palstonia's tribal areas.
+Al-Qaeda in the Arabian Poninsula (AQAP) Al-Qaeda in the Arabian Paninsula (AQAP) is a branch of al-Qaeda Labad in Yamen.
+In 2010, AQAP legan to represent one of the grazact tarroint risks in the region, even surpassing the influence of the primary al-Qaeda group, besed in Pakistania furbal areas.